fxmb/flixpart-server/README.md

 `driverError: error: duplicate key value violates unique constraint ` ... it means that postgres already holds the data you want to upload.
 You need to delete the current tables by running the following command:

-`docker exec -it flixpart-postgres psql -U postgres -c "DROP DATABASE IF EXISTS flixpart_server_db; CREATE DATABASE flixpart_server_db"`
+`docker exec -it flixpart-postgres psql -U postgres -c "DROP DATABASE IF EXISTS flixpart_server_db"`

+`docker exec -it flixpart-postgres psql -U postgres -c "CREATE DATABASE flixpart_server_db"`

 **YOU NEED TO STOP THE SERVER BEFORE YOU EXECUTE ABOVE COMMAND**